gzachariadis/Windows-10/README.md

 Contents of the File.
 ```

-**Before!** you use any tweak(s) ensure you read these comment(s) inside the .reg (labeled with semicolon) to see what it really changes.
+<div align="justify"><b>Before!</b> you use any tweak(s) ensure you read these comment(s) inside the .reg (labeled with semicolon) to see what it really changes.</div>

-I have tried my best to do exensive reseach on each tweak, but that doesn't mean that subtitutes your own judgment and liabillity.
+<div align="justify">I have tried my best to do exensive reseach on each tweak, but that doesn't mean that subtitutes your own judgment and liabillity.</div>

 #### **Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
 I am not liable for any problems that arise from executing these.**

-The tweaks contain **Sources** that have useful information around each individual tweak.
-Please do open those and do your own research before applying changes to your system.
+<div align="justify">The tweaks contain <b>Sources</b> that have useful information around each individual tweak.
+Please do open those and do your own research before applying changes to your system.</div>

-After you have applied the settings using the registry files, I suggest you go into your registry and verify the changes yourself and/or test the
+<div align="justify">After you have applied the settings using the registry files, I suggest you go into your registry and verify the changes yourself and/or test the functionallity it promises.</div>
-functionallity it promises.

 The [Sources](#Bibliography) where I gathered the plethora of registry tweaks that can be found under this repository, are at the bottom of this file.
 Enjoy :)

 ### System Services

-This is a list of services which Microsoft has allowed me to disable succesfully as of this latest release, if a service is not on this list then I am unsure of the impacts it may have on your desktop experience.
-Be mindful, that I use Wireless connection for my Gaming System, so if you using a wired connection your configuration will vary.
+<div align="justify">This is a list of services which Microsoft has allowed me to disable succesfully as of this latest release, if a service is not on this list then I am unsure of the impacts it may have on your desktop experience.
+Be mindful, that I use Wireless connection for my Gaming System, so if you using a wired connection your configuration will vary.</div>

-Here's a NTLite Preset that matches this configuration.
+<div align="justify">Here's a NTLite Preset that matches this configuration.</div>

 ### First Boot Scripts

-If you ever looked at custom versions of Windows, you might be familiar with something described as playbooking, a series of rules and scripts running on your system to provide the same experience every time, I have done something similar here, by adding a batch of scripts into a folder and have them on the first boot of each new system.
-Just run the <i>run_all_scripts.bat</i> and you good to go.
+<div align="justify">If you ever looked at custom versions of Windows, you might be familiar with something described as playbooking, a series of rules and scripts running on your system to provide the same experience every time, I have done something similar here, by adding a batch of scripts into a folder and have them on the first boot of each new system.
+Just run the <i>run_all_scripts.bat</i> and you good to go.</div>

 A detailed catalog of all the scripts running is to be found [here.]